tonyrog/varp/SYNTAX.md

 Integer are represented in two complement form and integer variables may be signed or unsigned.
 A integer variable X of bit size N is entered as X:N. The default sign is unsigned.
-To alter the sign of a variable X:N/signed is used.
-Integer variables may also be declared like
+To enter a signed variable the notation X:N/signed is used.
+Integer variables may also be declared like:

     declare X:n/signed;
     declare Y:m/unsigned;

-Integer variables are infact boolean variable vectors and integer values are boolean constant vectors and are handled as such internally.
+Integer variables are infact boolean variable vectors and integer values are boolean constant vectors and may be used as such.

 # Integer operators